hftamayo/obsidiandev/fullstack/devdays/00_planificacion/07_evolucion de mis apis.md

 4. Existing security can be adapted for service-to-service auth
 5. Test infrastructure can be reused per microservice

-The transition can be gradual, starting with GraphQL implementation while still monolithic, then breaking into microservices.

 ==For microservices evolution:
 - Split your current monolith into domains